sada-kubsad/NetworkDesign/README.md

   - Mobility Optimized Networking (MON) feature in HCX can spoof the default gateway from on-prem and put it in NSXT.
 So VMs that get migrated into AVS, even though on extended VLAN, we can essentially say the GW is local.
 So now the traffic does not have to hairpin all the way back to on-Prem.
     -  Without MON:
        -  There is a default GW on-oprem.
 When we extend the VLAN, we are taking the default GW to AVS, but not connecting it to the Tier 1 router.
+       -  When you stretch the VLAN, on-prem GW is going to be sitting on the Tier 1 router in an admin down state.
+On-prem is advertising the entire subnet.
     -  With MON:
        -  MON puts the default GW on the Tier 1.
 So now if a VM needs to talk to something, it doesn't have to hairpin back on-prem, it just goes straight out of NSX - it goes from Tier 1 to Tier 0 across ER.
+       - On-prem is normally advertise the entire subnet.
+But when MON is turned on, NSXT in going to advertise a /32 per VM to the on-prem.
        - MON can influence routing per VM or per subnet.
 Per VM is the key.
        - In the old school way, you can BGP peer with the VM itself.
        - MON is optimized for Layer 3 traffic
        - Using MON will require some policy routes to be created
        - With MON, if you move 10 VMs on a subnet over to AVS, they are still on the same Layer 2 subnet/VLAN, they are still using the on-prem GW.
          - Schedule a maintenance for Customer A to move their VPN to PAN.
 At the same time enable MON just for those 10 VMs.
 Those 10 VMs are now routing with the NSXT, so they would route all traffic (including VPN  and Internet traffic) would go through the VNet if we are letting 0/0 over ER.
-       - MON eliminates teh diea about needing multiple AV instance because you no longer need to do a big bang routing on the NSXTs per AVs instance.
+       - MON eliminates the need for multiple AV instance because you no longer need to do a big bang routing on the NSXTs per AVs instance.
 - Cutover Summary:
   - Layer 2 cutover is a zero change from a routing perspective.
     - The VM moves over to AVS while routing stays the same.